-Amount of Credit: Definition of a Credit Hour
+Definition of a Credit Hour

-Williamson College uses the definition of credit hour that is established by the Association for Biblical Higher Education (ABHE) as acceptable for adult degree completion programs.

-WC is accredited to offer adult degree completion programs.
-The amount of classroom contact in the degree completion program should equal approximately 50% of a traditional program.
+Williamson College (WC) is accredited by the Association for Biblical Higher Education (ABHE) Commission Accreditation, a U.S. DOE nationally recognized accrediting agency.
+In accordance with the agency's approval, WC is accredited to offer adult degree completion programs.
+The policy concerning adult degree completion programs states, "The amount of classroom contact in the degree completion program should equal approximately 50% of a traditional program" (ABHE Commission on Accreditation Manual, 2012).
 Thus, our undergraduate college-level classes each meet for a total of five-weeks, one day per week for four hours per day, and students are expected to complete two hours of coursework for every hour of class time.
 Accordingly, students complete 12 hours per week across a five-week period, for a total of 60 hours every five weeks.
-Our graduate college-level classes each meet for a total of six-weeks, one day per week for four hours ber day, and students are expected to complete two hours of course work for every hour of class time.
-Accordingly, students are expected to complete two hours of course work for every hour of class time.
-Accordingly, students are expected to complete two hours of course work for every hour of class time.
-Accordingly, students complete 12 hours per week across a six-week period, for a total of 72 hours every six weeks."
-(WC Catalog 2022-23 p 66).
+Our graduate college-level classes each meet for a total of six-weeks, one day per week for four hours per day, and students are expected to complete two hours of course work for every hour of class time.
+Accordingly, students complete 12 hours per week across a six-week period, for a total of 72 hours every six weeks.